-The new brand is set to open in 2022, with three properties: one in Montenegro, which would be the first hotel to incorporate the brands’ serviced residence concept, as well as one in Tokyo and one in Al Ula in Saudi Arabia.
+The new brand is opening in 2022, with three properties: one in Montenegro, which would be the first hotel to incorporate the brands’ serviced residence concept, as well as one in Tokyo and one in Al Ula in Saudi Arabia.

 While Aman is synonymous with its Sanskrit translation for “peace”, Janu stands for “soul”.
 Instead of emphasizing sublime privacy like its legendary elder sister, Janu is geared toward travellers who are looking to immerse themselves in a social setting.
 Speaking about the philosophy of Janu, Chairman and CEO Vladislav Doronin said: “We saw a white space in the market, and we want to push the hotel industry into a new sphere.
 What with today’s modern fast-paced society, which has seen human connection and communication redefined by the digital world, we wanted to create a new hotel brand with a soul and with the aim of kick-starting human interaction again.”